bluefroguk1/empire-dump/content/Library/On The Nature Of The Vallorn/Reference Materials/On Terunael/Ritual Text of The Arc of Skuld.md

 Strengthened by the profligate gifts of Grandfather Shadow, and by sacrifice given to the King-of-Ruins, they placed a great ban upon the Greenhunger and upon all the land of Sküld.

-And when the first sun of Spring rose the next morning, the Greenhunger slumbered, contained amid the ruins of the city of the Golden Sun, and to the path of fear the vermin of the south had forged for it as they fled back int forest lands.
+And when the first sun of Spring rose the next morning, the Greenhunger slumbered, contained amid the ruins of the city of the [[Golden Sun]], and to the path of fear the vermin of the south had forged for it as they fled back int forest lands.

 **The Sacrifice**